Bogdan Stefanov Dobranov

-Bogdan Dobranov (Богдан Добранов) (1914 – 1983) was a Bulgarian Catholic priest and bishop Ordinariate of the Roman Catholic Diocese of Sofia and Plovdiv.
+Bogdan Dobranov (Богдан Добранов) (1 December 1914, Plovdiv – 4 October 1983, Plovdiv) was a Bulgarian Catholic priest and bishop Ordinariate of the Roman Catholic Diocese of Sofia and Plovdiv.

 Biography

-Bogdan Dobranov Bishop was born in Plovdiv.
+Bogdan Dobranov was born in Plovdiv.
 On 23 March 1940, he was ordained a priest, and on 10 October 1959, he was elected titular bishop of Gyufi.
 He was consecrated bishop on 8 November 1959.
-On 22 July 1975, he was appointed as the Sofia–Plovdiv apostolic vicar, and on 14 December 1978 he was appointed as the Sofia - Plovdiv eparhien bishop.
-After his death, the Sofia - Plovdiv diocese remained without a bishop for nearly five years (SEDE VACANTE), because of the difficult political situation.
+On 22 July 1975, he was appointed as the apostolic vicar of Sofia and Plovdiv, and on 14 December 1978 he was appointed as the Bishop of Sofia and Plovdiv.
+After his death, the Sofia and Plovdiv diocese remained without a bishop for nearly five years, because of the difficult political situation.